barumau/pandunia/engli/darse.md

 = Would he like to have soup?
 ☺: **ni nyama.**
 = No.
-☻: **danke. me dona un cay i un kafe i un supe sa bade yu des minute.**
+☻: **danke. me giva un cay i un kafe i un supe sa bade yu des minute.**
 = Thank you.
 I will bring one tea, one coffee and one soup in ten minutes.